Jeez, aren’t there enough gaming sites already?

 In a word: yes.

-These are writers who are paid to play video games all day, writing articles for 14-20 year-olds who have a chunk of time to spend playing video games every day.
+These are writers who are paid to play video games all day, writing articles for 14-20 year-olds who have a ton of spare time to spend playing video games every day.

 I read reviews for games like Skyrim, boasting a potential playtime of 100 hours, which is being praised by the reviewer as being value for money and all I can think is “jeez, that is going to use up my game time for the next 25+ weeks…that’s HALF A YEAR!”

-I love gaming, but yo…I don’t want to play one video game every day for half a year.
+I love gaming, but yo…I don’t want to play one video game every day for half a year, or more.
 I want to experience as many video games as I possibly can, even if that means just concentrating on the main story of multiple titles.
-Games that are too long just intimidate me.
+Games that are too long intimidate me into never playing them.

 And, no, I’ve never played Skyrim.
 It’s true.
 It’s in my Pile of Shame and taunts me occasionally.